The semiclassical zeta function for geodesic flows on negatively curved manifolds: Comments

-For the dynamical Fredholm determinant $\mathcal{D}_k(z)$ we can show that this is an entire function and its zeros coincides with the reciprocals of the the eigenvalues of the transfer operator $\cL_k$ acting on some Hilbert space, up to multiplicity.
+We can show that the dynamical Fredholm determinants $\cD_k(z)$ are entire functions and its zeros coincide with the reciprocals of the discrete eigenvalues of the transfer operator $\cL_k$ acting on some Hilbert space.
+(See \cite{BaladiTsujii08}.)
 So the Artin-Mazur zeta function $\zeta(z)$ is a meromorphic function on $\complex$.

-This argument is true for more general types of (Ruelle) dynamical zeta functions.
-But, in this special case of the Artin-Mazur zeta function $\zeta(z)$, the argument presented above is improved in a simple way and we can show that it is actually a meromorphic function with finitely many zeros and poles.
-In fact, if we consider the commutative diagram
+This argument is true for more general (Ruelle) dynamical zeta functions.
+But, for the Artin-Mazur zeta function $\zeta(z)$, we can simplify the argument as follows.
+Note that we have the commutative diagram

-we see that many of the spectrum of $\cL_k$ with adjacent $k$'s should coincide and hence the zeros of the dynamical Fredholm determinant $\mathcal{D}_k(z)^{(-1)^k}$ cancel each other in the alternative product expression (\ref{eq:AMzeta_exp}).
-In fact, the remaining zeros and poles of the zeta function $\zeta(z)$ correspond to the (push-forward) action of $f$ on the de Rham cohomology $H^*_{DR}(M)$ of $M$.
+This tells that many of the discrete eigenvalues of $\cL_k$ for adjacent $k$'s coincide and the corresponding zeros of the dynamical Fredholm determinant $\cD_k(z)$ cancel each other in the alternative product (\ref{eq:AMzeta_exp}).
+The remaining zeros and poles of the zeta function $\zeta(z)$ should correspond to the eigenvalues of the (push-forward) action of $f$ on the de Rham cohomology $H^*_{DR}(M)$ of $M$.
+Indeed we can actually count the number of periodic points using the Lefschetz fixed point formula and show that $\zeta(z)$ is a rational function.
+(See \cite{Smale}.)

-Actually the argument above is still rather stupid because, from the beginning, we can count the number of periodic points using the Lefschetz fixed point formula.
-But once we consider the corresponding problem for the (Anosov) flows, things becomes much more subtle and much less is known.
-The argument using the Atiyah-Bott trace and dynamical Fredholm determinant works as well as we discussed in the previous sections.
-But, for the moment, we do not know whether there is some simpler argument corresponding to that using the commutative diagram (\ref{eq:DR}) or that using (an analogue of) Lefschetz fixed point formula.
-This is not a new problem.
-There have been works by many people on this subject and there are results in special case of constant curvature.
+For Anosov flows, the corresponding argument become much more subtle and only much less is known.
+The argument using the flat trace and dynamical Fredholm determinant work as well, as we discussed in the previous sections.
+But, for the moment, we do not know whether it can be simplified as in the case of Anosov diffeomorphism.
+This is not a new problem and there are many works on this subject especially in the case of geodesic flows on hyperbolic surfaces.
 (See the introduction chapter of \cite{Juhl} for instance.)
-But there seems no much argument in more general cases, such as the case of general contact Anosov flows.
+But there seems no much argument in more general cases.